jon-hatfield-tech-writing/articles/mentoring/mentoring-junior-software-engineers.md

 ![thank you](../images/thank-you.jpg)

-Thanking a mentee and articulating how they have helped will make them feel appreciated and keep your working relationship healthy, whether verbal or sent electronically.
+Thanking a mentee and articulating how they have helped, whether verbally or sent electronically, will make them feel appreciated and keep your working relationship healthy.
 It also contributes to a positive working environment and sets a good example to colleagues.
 It takes very little time or effort yet has a big impact.